raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

-In this context, an operation being active on a session includes a query waiting for a response, an update waiting for a response, or an outstanding Push Notification subscription {{?I-D.ietf-dnssd-push}}, but not a Session Signaling Keepalive message exchange itself.
+In this context, an operation being active on a session includes a query waiting for a response, an update waiting for a response, or an outstanding Push Notification subscription {{?I-D.ietf-dnssd-push}}, but not a DSOP Keepalive message exchange itself.
-A Session Signaling Keepalive message exchange resets only the keepalive interval timer, not the inactivity timeout timer.
+A DSOP Keepalive message exchange resets only the keepalive interval timer, not the inactivity timeout timer.

-If the client wishes to keep an inactive session open for longer than the default duration without having to send traffic every 15 seconds, then it uses the Session Signaling Keepalive message to request longer timeout values, as described in {{keepalive}}.
+If the client wishes to keep an inactive session open for longer than the default duration without having to send traffic every 15 seconds, then it uses the DSOP Keepalive message to request longer timeout values, as described in {{keepalive}}.

 ### Values for the Inactivity Timeout